sayeed1999/design-patterns-in-golang/bridge-pattern/README.md

 ## Problem

 Imagine you have different types of computers (e.g., Mac and Windows) that need to print documents using different types of printers (e.g., HP and Epson).

-You want to be able to mix and match computers and printers without creating a complex and tightly coupled codebase.
+First you thought of this..
+Creating two classes `EpsonPrinterForMac` and `HpPrinterForMac` and also two classes `EpsonPrinterForWindows` and `HpPrinterForWindows`.
+But this started to get messy with exponential growth (2*2) of classes.

 ## Solution